dhutapratama/docs/blade.md

 <a name="dynamic-components"></a>
 ### Dynamic Components

 Sometimes you may need to render a component but not know which component should be rendered until runtime.
-In this situation, you may use Laravel's built-in `dynamic-component` component to render the component based on a runtime value or variable:
+In this situation, you may use Lets's built-in `dynamic-component` component to render the component based on a runtime value or variable:

 ```blade
 <x-dynamic-component :component="$componentName" class="mt-4" />